12 Things You Need to Know About Your Nest Thermostat

-From auto scheduling to optimizing energy efficiency, Nest is designed to make home climate control effortless.
+From auto scheduling to optimizing energy efficiency, Nest helps make home climate control effortless.

-Curious to learn more?
-Here’s a look at 12 things you should know about your Nest Thermostat.
+Ready to learn more?
+Here’s a look at 12 things you need to know about your Nest Thermostat.

-1. Resetting Your Nest Thermostat
+1. How to Reset a Nest Thermostat

-A key piece of information to know about resetting a Google Nest Thermostat is that resetting is different from restarting.
+One of the first things to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

-• Restart: A common feature in consumer electronics, including your tablet or computer, restarting your Nest Thermostat means a quick off/on cycle.
-This records your existing thermostat settings and can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

 After writing down this information, go to Settings, select Reset and press.
-You will then have five options:
+You can choose from five options:

-• Away: This kind of reset removes anything your Nest has learned about how often you walk by, so that it can update the temperature on its own.
+• Away: This kind of reset erases all the information your Nest has learned about how often you walk by, so it will be able to change the temperature even when you're not around.

-• All Settings: Self-explanatory, an All Settings reset removes all your personal settings and learning.
+• All Settings: The most far-reaching option, using the All Settings reset option removes all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi